All Products

 1. In the left-side navigation pane, choose Identities > Roles.

-4. In the Policy section of the Grant Permission panel, search for and select the custom policy you created.
+4. In the Policy section of the Grant Permission panel, search for and select the custom policy that you created.

-5. Click Grant permissions.
+5. Click Grant Permissions.

 image